jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 ## Abstract

-This focus for this workshop is on analyzing winter home temperatures in the US using data from the
+The focus for this workshop is on analyzing winter home temperatures in the US using data from the
 [Residential Energy Consumption Survey](https://www.eia.gov/consumption/residential/).
 We’ll use the [tidyverse](tidyverse.org) throughout,